OmgRod/Garage-Plus/about.md

 This mod adds the following settings and features:

 - Removes lock hint above icon kit
-- Adds creator button
+- Creator button
-- Adds demons in garage (compatible with demons in garage mod)
+- Demons in garage (compatible with demons in garage mod)
+- Creator Points in garage (click the icon to refresh)